skyla15/HireMeProject-/README.md

 Database and others refer to [Google University](https://github.com/jwasham/coding-interview-university/blob/master/README.md#interview-process--general-interview-prep) for now
 ___
 ### How to study and retain knowledge
+- Basic Rule : At Least One Chapter A Day
+- There may be some tasks that will take some days or some tasks will take only a couple of hours.
+I will try to balance it and document them on here.
 1. Read a chapter of [meterials](#Meterials-I-am-going-to-use)
 2. Put it into an actual code
 3. ....
 Updating ....